1940s Men’s Fashion: How History Shaped the Decade

 A man wears a striped shirt with trousers, a slim leather belt, and fedora at the Vermont state fair circa September 1941.Pin

-A man wears a striped shirt with trousers, a slim leather belt, and a fedora at the Vermont state fair circa September 1941.
+A man wears a striped shirt with trousers, a slim leather belt, and a fedora at the Vermont State Fair circa September 1941.
 Photo: Library of Congress, Prints & Photographs Division, Farm Security Administration/Office of War Information Color Photographs

 Sweaters